Chocolate and Cheese: "Take Me Away"

-Take Me Away is a swung guitar-driven composition, often being noted as having parallels with the styles of Elvis Presley and The Doors.
+"Take Me Away" is a swung guitar-driven composition, often being noted as having parallels with the styles of Elvis Presley and The Doors.
+It is also noted for its sections where the song is interrupted by the singer thanking the imaginary audience pitifully applauding their performance.
 The song is a staple of Ween's live shows.

 A counterpart to the track, "The Concert is Over," was originally meant to serve as a bookend for the album, but was scrapped after Freeman struggled with the vocal parts.
-The song can still be found as a demo on Youtube, and was performed at some live Ween performances.
+The song can still be found as a demo on YouTube, and was performed at some live Ween performances.

 "Spinal Meningitis (Got Me Down)"

-The song Spinal Menginitis (Got Me Down) is notable for its dark subject matter and psychadelic arrangement.
+"Spinal Menginitis (Got Me Down)" is notable for its dark subject matter and psychedelic arrangement.
 Its lyrics consist of a child sick with spinal meningitis (overdubbed with Freeman's vocals in the verses) lamenting to their mother about the illness.
 The song originated in 1992 after Dean Ween read a newspaper article about a "hillbilly" who referred to spinal meningitis as "Smile on, mighty Jesus."
-Due to its potentially offensive nature, Elektra didn't want the song to appear towards the beginning of the album, but Ween insisted on having it appear as the second track.
+Due to its potentially offensive nature, Elektra did not want the song to appear towards the beginning of the album, but Ween insisted on having it appear as the second track.

 "Freedom of '76"

-Released as a single, Freedom of '76 draws many influences from soul and jazz, serving as a tribute to Freeman's birthplace of Philadelphia.
+Released as a single, "Freedom of '76" draws many influences from soul and jazz, serving as a tribute to Freeman's birthplace of Philadelphia.
+The lyrics make a number of references to Philadelphia landmarks and culture, including the Liberty Bell, cheesesteaks, the R&B vocal group Boyz II Men, and the filming location of Mannequin (although it erroneously claims that it was "filmed at Woolworth's", rather than the John Wanamaker Store).
 It notably features a high falsetto from Freeman.

 The arrangement was assisted by a local Trenton guitar player named Ed Wilson, who taught Melchiondo the jazzy chords strewn throughout the song.
 He also taught Freeman the bass part of the song, eventually leading the two to put together what they were taught by Wilson into a full song.
 Andrew Weiss also experimented with multi-tracked backing vocals, contributing to the recording process being particularly meticulous in the band's memory.